 HelloPhysio offers both focal and radial shockwave therapy.
-The technology penetrates the skin and radiates through the affected muscle, joint, or tendon.
-This allows for treatment to only the areas that are injured or damaged, making this a vital targeted therapy when it comes to musculoskeletal and soft tissue injuries.
+The technology noninvasively penetrates through the skin and radiates throughout the affected muscle, joint or tendon.
+This allows for treatment to the areas that are injured or damaged, making this a vital targeted therapy when it comes to musculoskeletal and soft tissue injuries.

 When going for a shockwave treatment, your therapist will utilize a hand-held device attached to a machine that produces sound waves from compressed air.
 Ultrasound gel will be placed on the skin before the treatment to allow the shockwaves to penetrate through the skin.
 Light pressure will also be applied as the device moves over the injured area.

-The sound waves will increase blood flow in the area that may also cause some localized irritation, which drives positive cell repair and regeneration.
+The sound waves will increase blood flow in the area, which may also cause some localized irritation, which drives positive cell repair and regeneration.
 Your body will work to heal the localized irritation following treatment.
 Any damaged or wounded tissues can then start to heal, resulting in a reduction in pain and discomfort.

-Shockwave therapy is also useful in breaking down scar tissue that may contribute to pain.
+Physiotherapy shockwave therapy is also useful in breaking down scar tissue that may contribute to pain.
 Scar tissue tends not to be elastic, leading to immobility in the surrounding tissues.
-Using sound waves will help to break down scar tissues, leading to enhanced movement and range of motion in joints, thereby reducing the pain syndrome.
+By bringing sound waves subdermally, calcification and scar tissue are broken down leading to enhanced movement and range of motion in joints, thereby reducing the pain syndrome.